tenhobi/effective_dart/README.md

 > *Note*: This package is inspired by the [pedantic](https://github.com/dart-lang/pedantic) package, which contains lints internally used at Google.

+You can easily see all enabled rules on the [Supported Lint Rules](http://dart-lang.github.io/linter/lints/) site.

 ## Using the Lints

 To use the lints add a dev dependency in your `pubspec.yaml`: